Asymptotic behavior of Kawahara equation with memory effect: Well-posedness theory

 Therefore, just take $R=\dfrac{1}{4k\sqrt{C}}$ and $r=\dfrac{1}{16kC^\frac{3}{2}}$ and we will have that

-Consequently, due to \eqref{eq3.32} and \eqref{eq3.33}, the restriction of the map $\Phi$ to $\mathcal{B}$ is well-defined and $\Phi$ is a contraction on the ball $\mathcal{B}.$ As an application of Banach Fixed Point Theorem, the map $\Phi$ possesses a unique fixed element $u,$ which turns out to be the unique solution to problem \eqref{sis1}.
-The general result for $p\in[1,2]$ holds by density.
+Consequently, due to \eqref{eq3.32} and \eqref{eq3.33}, the restriction of the map $\Lambda$ to $\mathcal{B}$ is well-defined, and $\Lambda$ is a contraction on the ball $\mathcal{B}.$ As an application of Banach Fixed Point Theorem, the map $\Lambda$ possesses a unique fixed element $\omega,$ which turns out to be the unique solution to problem \eqref{sis1}.
 Finally, the solution is global thanks to the dissipation property.
-Indeed, the energy $E(t)$ (see \eqref{energia}) of the system \eqref{sis1} satisfies
+Indeed, the energy $\mathcal{E}(t)$ (see \eqref{energia}) of the system \eqref{sis1} satisfies

-where $P$ and $V$ are given in Proposition \ref{linear}. \end{proof}
+where $G$ and $X$ are given in Proposition \ref{linear}. \end{proof}